cipherdevgroup/heart-this/README.md

 # Heart This

-An heart this for WP Site Care projects.
+Add a simple heart button to let people tell you they love your WordPress content.

 __Contributors:__ [Robert Neu](https://github.com/robneu)
-__Requires:__ WordPress 4.3
+__Requires:__ WordPress 4.5
-__Tested up to:__ WordPress 4.3
+__Tested up to:__ WordPress 4.5
 __License:__ [MIT](http://wpsitecare.mit-license.org/)

 ## Description ##

-Heart This is an example of a plugin.
+Heart This is an easy way to let users show you how much they love your content.

 ## Installation ##